bttrantina/iGenius/README.md

 http://127.0.0.1:8000/convert/?date=2020-03-31&from=usd&to=jpy&amt=4325.65

-Try other dates/currencies/amounts as you like.
+Try other dates/currencies/amounts as you like. if no "date=" parameter is provided, current date is used.

 ## Debug feature:
 There is also a debug parameter available, add "&debug=1" to your request to see the results.
 Debug is automatically turned on if an error occurs, such as an invalid date.